 Pelvic floor physical therapists help a wide variety of people and diagnoses.
 For example, pelvic floor physical therapists can assist those suffering from pelvic tightness or laxity, urinary incontinence, fecal incontinence, pre/post-partum, interstitial cystitis, painful bowel syndrome, chronic pelvic pain, pelvic organ prolapse, stress incontinence, urge incontinence, pain during intercourse, pudendal neuralgia, vaginismus, vulvar pain, endometriosis, dyspareunia, back pain, sacroiliac pain, coccyx dysfunction, and dysmenorrhea.
 This is just a small list of the areas that pelvic floor physical therapists can make a difference.

-The most common treatments of the pelvic floor are stress and urge urinary incontinence.
+The most common treatments of the pelvic floor are stress, urge urinary incontinence, or for postpartum recovery.
 Have you ever been on a trampoline with your children and felt the sudden urge to use the restroom?
 This is called stress incontinence, voiding under exertional positions like jumping on a trampoline!
 Other examples of this include running, lifting, and bike riding.

 This is treated with a combination of bladder strengthening/retraining and re-education of pelvic floor muscles.
 This diagnosis affects many women, in fact; 49% of women who exercise regularly at the gym experienced some sort of stress urinary incontinence (McKenzie et al., 2016).
 Stress incontinence can lead people to have issues with urge urinary incontinence.

 Urge urinary incontinence is loss of urine immediately led by intense urgency.
 When you are about to take a shower, do you feel the need to use the bathroom?
 This is your brain telling your bladder that you must use the restroom, even if you really don’t need to go.